panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 ## 9. Conclusion

 The scope is a policy that manages the availability of variables.
-A variable defined inside a scope is accessible only within than scope, and innacessible outside.
+A variable defined inside the scope is accessible only within than scope, and inaccessible outside.

-In JavaScript scopes are created by code blocks and functions.
+In JavaScript, scopes are created by code blocks and functions.
 While `const` and `let` variables are scoped by code blocks and functions, `var` variables are scoped only by functions.

 Scopes can be nested.
 The variables of outer scope are accessible within the inner scope.

-Lexical scope consists of the outer function scopes determined statically.
+The lexical scope consists of the outer function scopes determined statically.
 Any function, no matter the place where being executed, can access the variables of its lexical scope (this is the concept of [closure](/simple-explanation-of-javascript-closures/)).

 The scope is a crucial concept that every JavaScript developer should master well.